You are currently viewing Rangtse Ney, the Secret Abode of Guru Rinpoche and Khandro Yeshe Tsogyel

 Khandro DrubPhug-the meditation cave of Khandro Yeshe Tsogyal

-This sacred site is located en route to the Gurui Drubphug.
+The meditation cave of Khandro is located on the way to Gurui Drubphug.
 When you enter the cave, the visible sights are the naturally formed breasts of Khandro.
 As you go further inside the cave, you can see the throne of Avalokiteshvara or Chenrezig Ki Zhungthri, Khandro’s meditation hall, Khandro’s hat, volumes of religious scriptures or Choegi Lekbam, skull or kapala, a tooth and the hats of five Buddhas or Gyalwai Rignga Gi Uzha.

 Guru DrubPhug-the meditation cave of Guru Rinpoche

 The Guru Drubphug is the main site where you can discover a series of doors/entrances or Neygo.
-As you simultaneously proceed further into the sacred site, the entrances gradually shrink, and most people give up on the fifth entrance.
-It is believed that there are seven doors inside the cave.
+The doors gradually get smaller as you move further into the sacred site, and most people give up on the fifth entry.
+However, it is said that the cave has seven entrances.

 First Door/Entrance

-Once you enter the entrance of the meditation place of Guru Rinpoche or Guru Drubkhang, on the side of a rock, there is a Vajra of Guru.
-It is believed that the secret Vajra grants blessings to couples wishing for a son.
-On the left, you can see Khandro’s throne, and Gomzha (meditation hat).
-As you go further, you can see the Guru’s sacred Vajra, Dakini’s womb (Khandro’s Bhaga).
-It is believed that the Guru’s secret Vajra and Khandro’s Bhaga were revealed as natural treasures for their followers to come and to purify the defilements of marriage and karmic punishment for our sins.
+Once you enter the first entrance of the meditation cave of Guru Rinpoche or Guru Drubkhang, there is a Vajra of Guru on the side of a rock.
+It is believed that this secret Vajra grants blessings to couples wishing for a son.
+On the left side of the cave are Khandro’s throne and Gomzha (meditation hat).
+As you go further, there are Guru’s Sacred Vajra and Dakini’s womb (Khandro Baga).
+It is believed that the Guru’s Vajra and Khandro’s Bhaga were revealed as natural treasures for the followers to purify their defilements of marriage and karmic punishment for their sins.

 Second Door/Entrance

 When you enter the second door, you can see Khandro’s Bhaga.
-Some people believe that the Bhaga will bestow and bless a couple with a daughter if they pray for one.
+Some people believe that this Bhaga will bestow and bless a couple with a daughter if they pray for one.
 You can also see the demoness’ ribs and heart.
-It is said that Guru Rinpoche defeated the demon in the West and hid it here like a treasure.
-Some villagers call this treasure the ‘sacred place of the demon’s heart.’
-As you proceed further, there is a ‘key’ to the sacred site, traces master’s Lake or Latsho and male and female conches of four directions or Chogzhi Gi Dungkar Pho Mo.
+It is said that Guru Rinpoche defeated the demon in the West and hid it here as a treasure.
+This treasure is known to certain villages as the ‘sacred place of the demon’s heart.’
+As you continue, you will come upon a “key” to the sacred location, the remains of Master’s Lake or Latsho, and Chogzhi Gi Dungkar Pho Mo, or the male and female conches of four directions.

 Third Door/Entrance

-As you enter the third entrance, you can see Guru’s boot or Gurui Zhablham, Guru’s footprint or Gurui Zhabjey, a sacred rock to confess one’s evil deeds or Digpa Shagni Neydo, wall painting of a temple or Lhakhang Nang Yodpai Daebri, a principal golden pillar or Sergi Kachen and statues of thousand Buddha or Sangay Tongku.
+Inside the third entrance, you can see Guru’s boot or Gurui Zhablham, Guru’s footprint or Gurui Zhabjey, a sacred rock to confess one’s evil deeds or Digpa Shagni Neydo, a wall painting of a temple or Lhakhang Nang Yodpai Daebri, a principal golden pillar or Sergi Kachen and statues of thousand Buddha or Sangay Tongku.

 Fourth Door/Entrance